 Well, it happened some week ago when a leaked version of Android 4.1.2 firmware popped up from Samsung’s projector phone, the Galaxy Beam GT-I8530.
 Many adventurous users saw it as a great treat and flashed the firmware using Odin.
 Having discovered the nightmarish impact of the new firmware on the device, they naturally decided to roll back to the previous Android 2.3.6 firmware.
 And it is here that another bad thing happened!
 They found that their Galaxy Beam was unable to boot and it could not boot into recovery mode too.
 In the past, I have written several tutorials to help users downgrade firmware on their Android device safely and this time, at the request of a user, here is another guide for the Galaxy Beam GT-I8530.

-By trying to downgrade your Galaxy Beam, you will be putting you phone into risk.
+By trying to downgrade your Galaxy Beam, you will be putting your phone into risk.
 Though the steps described below have been tested successfully, we cannot warrant 100% success for all users.
-In most cases failure is the outcome of the mistakes of users.
+In most cases, failure is the outcome of the mistakes of users.
 Follow the tutorial carefully and do not blame us for any mishap.
 Proceed at your own risk!

 Getting Prepared for Downgrade: